"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Fourier analysis of perturbed-parametric unitaries

 For the concepts of linear decay and square integrability of operator-valued functions we use $\opNm{\place}$ (although they are norm independent in finite dimension).
-Integration of operator-valued functions against (complex valued) Schwartz functions and the Fourier transform are defined as usual: ``element-wise''.
+Integration of operator-valued functions against complex-valued Schwartz functions and the Fourier transform are defined as usual: element-wise.
 This means, for example, the Fourier transform~$\hat F$ of an operator-valued function~$F$ is defined through the condition: For all vectors $\phi,\psi$ in the underlying Hilbert space,

-We will also need a small addition to the ``$\oldFun_\Xi$'' notation: Denoting the underlying Hilbert space by~$\cH$, for an arbitrary finite non-empty set $\Lambda\subset\RR$ (of frequencies), the complex vector space of bounded functions with values in $\LL(\cH)$ (the linear operators on~$\cH$) whose Fourier spectrum is contained in~$\Lambda$ is denoted by
+We will also need a small addition to the ``$\oldFun_\Xi$'' notation: Denoting the underlying Hilbert space by~$\cH$, for an arbitrary finite non-empty set $\Lambda\subset\RR$, the complex vector space of bounded functions with values in $\LL(\cH)$ whose Fourier spectrum is contained in~$\Lambda$ is denoted by